Changissnz/nu_merchant_principal/README.md

 "solid state" $B_1$ to an observer $O$.
 When $O$ receives
 $B_1$, the expression of $B_1$ is executed in a manner akin to "fluid state".

+An adversarial agent $P_A$, in its attempt to adversely affect the execution of an argument, has an objective different from that in engineering outcome with respect to a depiction.